Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 - in Windows 7, click Computer under Search again in: section.

-- In Windows 8, open Search tab in Ribbon and click Computer.
+- In Windows 8 and 8.1, open Search tab in Ribbon and click Computer (Windows 8) or This PC (Windows 8.1).

 In Windows XP, you can select the type of file to search for by clicking Other in results window and selecting an appropriate item.